filisko/testable-functions/README.md

 ## Usage

-This package provides two main classes: `FakeFunctions` used for testing environments and `Functions` for production.
+The package provides two main classes to work with: `FakeFunctions` used for testing environments and `Functions` used for production.

-This package allows you to test the usage of PHP's functions and PHP's language constructs like require_once, include, echo, print, etc., that are are really hard to test.
-With this library, you can easily test both.
+Those two classes allow you to use PHP's built-in functions and language constructs (require_once, include, echo, print, etc.) without having to worry about tests.

 You can see a basic [example here](tests/Examples/Email) of production code and its tests along with many comments to make the example clearer.

 ### Functions class

-This class accepts any PHP function that you would normally call, as a method.
-It uses the `__call` hook internally to forward the function call to PHP.
+This class is like a proxy to PHP functions.
+It uses the `__call` hook internally to forward the function calls to PHP, and it also wraps PHP's language constructs like `require` inside functions.
+This way, you already abstract yourself from using PHP directly.

-Using this class can be particularly useful for operations that involve IO, because later on it can be easily mocked:
+Using this class can be particularly useful for operations that involve IO because later on they can be easily altered for testing purposes:

 ```php
 $functions = new \Filisko\Functions();